There is one thing all quality whiteboard animation videos have in common:

 Notice that the voice is spoken before the images are drawn.

-If it where the other way around, the audience would be distracted by the images, rather than grasping the concept that the company is attempting to portray.
+If it were the other way around, the audience would be distracted by the images, rather than grasping the concept that the company is attempting to portray.
 This is probably a key feature for all the whiteboard videos, because the purpose of the board, from a company’s perspective, is to sell their idea – not to entertain the viewer.

 The difference among the best whiteboard videos are the narrations.

 However similar the videos may be, the narrations must adjust according to what type of audience the advertiser is trying to sell their message to.
 For example, board advertising the health benefits of certain activities will take a somber tone, while the narrator advertising for an underwear brand will portray a comical stance.
+See our tips for choosing the right voice over.

 For more whiteboard presentation tips